LucasProcopio/mobile-meetapp/README.md

 ## Usage

-- make sure you have an android deveice up and running `adb devices`
+- make sure you have an android deveice up and running, run `adb devices` on a terminal to see the connected devices on your OS

 - At the root folder of this application on a terminal or windowns cmd run the command below